plysytsya/deepl-scraper/README.md

 ## deepl-scraper

-Uses selenium to Scrape the deepL translator
+Uses selenium to Scrape the deepL translator.

 ## Description